My Couch's Spadefoots

 I purchased my first Couch's spadefoot at a local pet store in the summer of 2001.
 His name was Frank.
 He has since passed on, but he will never be forgotten.

 When Frank died, I couldn't stand being without a spadefoot, so I looked all over the internet and finally found some.
 I had to spend a fortune on the overnight shipping.
 I only asked for two: a male and female.
 However, four were sent and they were all males.
 I was disappointed, but what could I do but fall in love with them---they were all cute in their own way.
 I named them after members of Frank Zappa's band---Terry Bozzio, Don Preston, Napoleon Murphy Brock and Ike Willis.
 A few days later, I noticed they had signs of the fungus that Frank had.
 I strongly believe it was the medication that killed Frank and that he would still be here today if I had just left him alone.
 So this time, I let the fungus alone.
 For many months, the fungus disappeared with skin-shedding, then re-appeared soon afterward.
 It doesn't seem to want to go away, although it doesn't seem to harm the spadefoots.
 All four are pictured together below on November 7, 2007: top left-Don, top right-Terry, bottom left-Ike, bottom right-Napoleon.
-Terry has since passed on.
-Napi and Ike are now ill with the same thing Terry had.
+Terry, Napoleon and Ike were all dead within 2 1/2 years from the same disease (not the fungus, see below).
+Don lived until October 22, 2021, and has his own page.
+Click here to visit Don the Spadefoot's page.

 Click on each thumbnail to see a larger view!